Find Grad Schools

 11 Yearly Graduations

 George Mason University comes in at #4 on our list of the most popular colleges offering graduate certificates in medical illustration.
-Roughly 38,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-The medical illustration program at George Mason University awarded 11 graduate certificates during the 2020-2021 school year.
-Of these students, 82% were women and 55% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,795 per year, while in-state graduate students, on average, pay $13,426 per year.
+During the most recent year for which we have data, 11 people received their graduate certificate in medical illustration from GMU.

 #6